 You can request a rollover in the join form (if you’re not yet a member) or by sending in our rollover form.
 We’ll get in touch with your other fund to transfer your super across, which automatically closes your old account.
 Rolling over your superannuation from another fund may result in your losing insurance or other benefits linked to your previous fund.

 If you only want to transfer part of your savings in another account, simply enter the exact amount to rollover in the space provided on the rollover form.
 Or you can call us on 1300 658 422 or email email@example.com to let us know how much you want transferred.

 Yes!
-We run a SuperMatch search (using your tax file number) with the ATO to find your old accounts.
-You can elect to consolidate your accounts when you sign up. or complete a rollover form when you’re ready.
+We run a SuperMatch search (using your tax file number) with the ATO to find your old and lost accounts as a part of the online join process.
+You can elect to consolidate any old or lost accounts that we find when you sign up or you can make a rollover request when you’re ready.

 Consolidating your super helps you keep track of your retirement savings, and may help in avoiding multiple sets of fees.
-It is possible that you may lose insurance or other benefits linked to your previous fund, so ensure you are making an informed choice based on your own financial objectives, situation and needs.
+It is possible that you may lose insurance or other benefits linked to old accounts if you transfer your account balance to your Future Super account, so ensure you are making an informed choice based on your own financial objectives, situation and needs.

 When you join we’ll send you an email which you can forward to your employer.
 It will have all the details to help them make payments to your account.

 We offer the following types of opt-in insurance covers: Death only, Death and Total & Permanent Disability, and Income Protection.